Assumptionists: Assumptionists/Augustinians of the Assumption

-Among other works carried on by the Assumptionists in France prior to their suppression was that of the "Association of Our Lady of Salvation", a society devoted to prayer, almsgiving, and setting a good example for the reformation of the working class.
+Prior to their suppression the Assumptionists in France also led the "Association of Our Lady of Salvation", a society devoted to prayer, almsgiving, and setting a good example for the reformation of the working class.
 This society was established in eighty dioceses, and it succeeded in drawing the higher classes of society more closely to the workingmen.
-It encouraged everywhere social prayer, and social and national expiation, and discouraged human respect, social apostasy, and isolation in piety.
-It raised funds to convey workmen, pilgrims, paupers, and sick poor to Lourdes to the number of a thousand each year; it was zealous in the cause of workmen's clubs, and of Catholic Schools, and was active in the movement in favour of the keeping of Sunday as a day of rest.
+It encouraged social prayer and social and national expiation, and discouraged human respect, social apostasy, and isolation in piety.
+It raised funds to convey workmen, pilgrims, paupers, and sick poor to Lourdes to the number of a thousand each year; promoted the cause of workmen's clubs and of Catholic Schools, and was active in the movement in favour of the keeping of Sunday as a day of rest.

-Another field of missionary labour was found among the Newfoundland fishermen.
+The Assumptionists also worked among the Newfoundland fishermen.
 Every year 12,000 or 15,000 fishermen left the coasts of France, Belgium, and Ireland, to go to the Banks of Newfoundland for codfish.
 The Assumptionists organized prominent catholic sailors into a committee and were encouraged to equip two hospital ships to aid the fishermen.
 The vessels were wrecked twice, but replaced.

 In 1925, the Assumptionists absorbed the English branch of the Fathers of St. Edmund, also known as the Oblates of the Sacred Heart of Jesus and of the Immaculate Heart of Mary, founded in 1843 by Dom Muard.

 On 11 November 1952 at the central prison of Sofia, Bulgaria three Assumptionist priests (Augustinians of the Assumption), Kamen Vitchev, Pavel Djidjov and Josaphat Chichov were executed by firing squad by the Communist regime.
 All three have since been beatified as martyrs for the faith.

 Present day

 The current Rule of Life of the congregation draws its inspiration from that of Augustine of Hippo.
 This international congregation is present in nearly 30 countries throughout the world, with the most recent foundations being established in 2006 in the Philippines, Vietnam, and Togo.
-The congregation has long been involved in education, the press, ecumenism, pilgrimages, and the missions.

 At the General Chapter of 2011, a French priest Benoit Griere, was elected on 11 May to succeed Father Richard Lamoureaux- who had served the maximum of two successive six-year terms-as the 10th superior general.
 The religious institute's new superior general, a physician, theologian, and ethicist, was born in 1958 in Chauny, France.
 He studied medicine in Reims, France, and simultaneously began his formation as a candidate for the Assumptionist priesthood in seminary, studying philosophy and sacred theology.
 He entered the Assumptionists in 1991 and was ordained to the priesthood in 1995.
 According to the 2012 Annuario Pontificio, the Augustinians of the Assumption number 882 religious, of whom 541 are priests, in 125 communities.